f3-factory/F3com-data/views-and-templates/main.md

 );
 ```

 Dictionaries are nothing more than key-value pairs.
 F3 automatically instantiates framework variables based on the keys in the language files.
 As such, it's easy to embed these variables as tokens in your templates.
-Using the F3 template engine:-
+Using the F3 template engine:

 ``` html
 <h1>{{ @love }}</h1>